cptwunderlich/cptwunderlich.github.io/_posts/2021-04-21-ghc-hacking-first-steps.md

 After your build has finished, verify it by running `./_build/stage1/bin/ghc --version`.

-To run GHC's test suite, just run `./hadrian/build test` and check out testsuite/README.md for more options.
+To run GHC's test suite, just run `./hadrian/build test` (but you might want to pass a flavour and other options) and check out testsuite/README.md for more options.

 Although you should check out the build Flavours for yourself to find all the useful ones, like "quick" and "perf", there is a good [productivity tip from Matthew Pickering](https://mail.haskell.org/pipermail/ghc-devs/2021-May/019915.html), a flavour combination that should pass almost the whole test suite, but reduces re-compile times:
 `./hadrian/build --flavour=default+no_profiled_libs+omit_pragmas --freeze1 -j`
+(adding `test` to that incantation if you want to run the test suite)

 ### Read